smatsson/LazyCollection/README.md

-  map(callback:Function) - Maps each value according to the callback. take(num:Number) - Take the number of elements specified by num. next() - Returns the next element in the collection or undefined if no more elements exist.
+  map(callback:Function) - Maps each value according to the callback. take(num:Number) - Take the number of elements specified by num. next() - Returns the next element in the collection or undefined if no more elements exist. toArray() - Converts the lazy collection to a native JavaScript array.

 LazyItem: